 Our goal is to assess every player based on their play in several competitive games.
 Given the size or the organization (over 200 members) and the time required to properly assess, we give priority to members who make a formal request for a rating or for reassessment.

 The first step in the ratings process is for the member to complete a self-assessment form.
 The link can be found under 'Description of Rating Levels' below.

-When the form is complete, it should be sent to a member of the committee as an attachment to your request for assessment/reassessment.
+For a rating above 2.5 the self-assessment form should be sent to a member of the committee as an attachment to your request for assessment/reassessment.

 Time and place is organized by the committee.
 At least 2 Committee members must be present.